 Next, click the edit icon on the email/password provider and enable it.

-Once you’re done registering the application, you’ll be presented with a screen containing your application credentials.
+Once you’re done registering into the application, you’ll be presented with a screen containing your application credentials.
 Take note of the second script tag as we’ll be using it shortly in our Angular application.

-Congratulations, now that you're done with the installations, let's do some configurations.
+Now that you're done with the installations, let's do some configurations.

 Now let's make the rest of the project components as seen in the image above.